This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Salt pork is made by salt-curing pork belly, or, more rarely, fatback.
 Salt pork typically resembles uncut bacon, but, unlike bacon, it is typically fattier, saltier, and never smoked.
 This old method of preserving meat was used throughout the 17th, 18th and 19th centuries, and salt pork was a standard ration for soldiers and sailors during this time.

 Salt pork is used today in traditional American cuisine, particularly Boston baked beans, pork and beans, Hoppin’ John, collard greens, and other soul food.
-It is also central to the flavor of clam chowder.
-If you aren’t sure where to get salt pork, ask for it at your butcher counter in your local grocery store or find it here.
+It is also often central to the flavor of clam chowder.
+If you aren’t sure where to get salt pork, ask for it at your butcher counter in your local grocery store or find it (from sustainably-raised pigs) here.

 More Pork Recipes